Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

 \subsubsection{Type of Literature}

-The type of literature is our second criterion and provides an initial overview of the scientific quality of the articles.
+The type of literature is our second criterion and provides an initial overview of the sources' provenance.
 We distinguish between peer-reviewed and gray literature.
-Peer-reviewed in this context means that the paper was part of a scientific publication process, including a peer review.
-We consider all other kinds of literature, including preprints and RFCs as gray literature.
-For the scope of our study, the definitions themselves are more important than the fact that they have been reviewed by a scientific audience, which is why we also include gray literature.
-Paez~\cite{Paez17GrayLiterature} even states that the inclusion of gray literature can lead to less publication bias, enhanced comprehensiveness and a balanced provision of evidence.
-This assertion is corroborated by the findings of our study, which drew upon data from 19 sources of grey literature and 18 peer-reviewed publications, which we subjected to detailed examination in Section~\ref{sec:results:variety_of_definitions}.
+The former in this context means that the paper was part of a scientific publication process, including a peer review.
+We consider all other kinds of sources, including preprints and RFCs, as gray literature.
+For our study, the definitions themselves are more important than whether they have been reviewed by a scientific audience, so we also include gray literature.
+We draw upon data from 24 sources of gray literature and 24 peer-reviewed publications.